 19.1.
-Amendments for the Cadet EKO rules
+Amendments for the Junior J16 EKO rules

-All basic principles of the adult EKO rules apply for the Cadets, referee commands etc. There is no tameshiwari for the Cadets.
+All basic principles of the adult EKO rules apply for the juniors, referee commands etc. There is no tameshiwari for the J16.
+It is optional to use reduced size of the competition area for Junior J16, see appendix 3.
+That option must be announced in the invitation to the competition.

 19.2.
-Definition of a Cadet
+Definition of a Junior J16

-A competitor is considered as a cadet from: 1st of January in the year he/she will be 15 years old to the 1st of January in the year he/she will be 17 years old.
+A competitor is considered as a Junior J16 from: 1st of January in the year he/she will be 15 years old to the 1st of January in the year he/she will be 17 years old.